OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Every city has a few dark tales to tell and Scotland’s picturesque capital is no exception.
-With its hidden closes and shadowy underground passageways, Edinburgh’s history is teeming with nefarious deeds and bloody histories, from the shocking tale of Half-Hangit Maggie to the infamous grave-robbers Burke and Hare.
-But throughout the intervening centuries, there have been reports that some of the dead in this city don’t disappear… So if you’re looking for a guide into Edinburgh’s ghoulish underbelly, read on.
+Every city has some dark tales to tell, and Scotland’s capital is no exception.
+With its hidden closes, underground vaults and eerie graveyards, such as Greyfriars Kirkyard, Edinburgh is teeming with nefarious deeds and bloody histories – there have been reports that some of the dead in this city don’t disappear.
+So, if you’re looking for tours of Edinburgh’s ghoulish underbelly, read on.

 If being six feet (or more) underground is not your cup of tea, then you might want to skip this tour.
 However, if you fancy visiting the infamous Niddry Street underground vaults – once home to the destitute, prostitutes, criminals, witches and a hell-fire club – then this one-hour experience will stimulate your senses.
 You’ll also visit Greyfriars Kirkyard, home of the famous Greyfriars Bobby, where the corpses below will come to life in your imagination.
 Or is it more than just your imagination?

 For those whose feet need a rest, this tour allows you to experience a ghost tour from a seat on a double-decker vintage bus.
 With a local guide, you’ll visit Edinburgh’s eeriest locations, such as Greyfriars Kirkyard, Edinburgh Castle, Grassmarket and the Royal Mile, and hear accounts of strange occurrences witnessed there – including executions and unimaginable torture and murder.
 Just don’t be surprised if a ghost hijacks your bus during the ride.